BoilerBookClub/boiler-library/README.md

 These do not have tracking issues or PRs yet, but if you would like to contribute they are a good place to start.

 - [ ] Write tests
-- [ ] Connect log in to google auth (or Purdue if possible?) or require member only password and discord tag
+- [ ] Connect log in to google or microsoft auth through firebase
 - [ ] Make searching more advanced with tags separated by some delimiter
 - [ ] Pull more information about each book to display (description, rating, links, etc)
 - [ ] Have users verify if the cover of the book they are donating is accurate
+- [ ] Look into storing a snapshot of the data locally or creating a listener to reduce firestore requests

 ----
 ### Contributors